-Some gay men do not have typical bodies, or want typical male bodies.
+Some gay men do not have typical bodies or want typical male bodies.
 My gender is male; my body is ambiguous, and I am attracted to my husband, who has a typical male body.
-To this world, that makes me “gay”.
+In this world, that makes me “gay”.
 I am here to teach that genitals do not make a “real woman” or a “real man”.
 I am as “real” as they get.

 If you were born intersex, or transgender, and have some hurtful things people have asked and want me to add to this please write me, and I will add yours: